 And since the new walkway opened, you can extend the walk from the Transportation and Ticket Center to the Magic Kingdom via the Grand Floridian walkway.

 However, that will be a very long walk averaging approximately 30 minutes at an average pace.
 But it is a beautiful journey!

 Disney World Monorail Final Thoughts

-You might also enjoy an off-site trip, if so we keep an updated guide to Resorts Gal’s recommended off-site hotels near Disney World.
+You might also enjoy an off-site trip.
+If so, we keep an updated guide to the best off-site hotels near Disney World.

 - Hyatt Regency Grand Cypress Review